eclipse-wildwebdeveloper/wildwebdeveloper/CONTRIBUTING.md

 ## 💬 Get in touch with the community

-Eclipse Wild Web Developer use mainly 2 channels for technical discussions:
+Eclipse Wild Web Developer uses mainly two channels for technical discussions:

-* 🐞 View and report issues through uses GitHub Issues at https://github.com/eclipse/wildwebdeveloper/issues.
+* 🐞 View and report issues through GitHub Issues at https://github.com/eclipse/wildwebdeveloper/issues.
 * 🗪 Technical discussions that are not yet qualified as issue are happening in GitHub Discussions at https://github.com/eclipse/wildwebdeveloper/discussions

-Project committers must 📧 join the m2e-dev@eclipse.org mailing-list which must be used (according the the Eclipse Development Process) for formal project development decision such as committers and project lead elections.
+Project committers must 📧 join the wildwebdeveloper-dev@eclipse.org mailing list, which must be used (according to the Eclipse Development Process) for formal project development decisions such as committer and project lead elections.

 ## 🆕 Trying latest builds